salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.preview.md

 # examples

-- Preview the retrieve:
+- Preview the retrieve of all changes from the org:

   <%= config.bin %> <%= command.id %>

-- Preview the retrieve of all changes from the org and overwrite any local conflicts:
+- Preview the retrieve when ignoring any conflicts:

   <%= config.bin %> <%= command.id %> --ignore-conflicts

 # flags.target-org.summary